Fugitive Jeweller Mehul Choksi Arrested in Belgium | Law-Order

 Fugitive Jeweller Mehul Choksi Arrested in Belgium

-Mehul Choksi, an Indian jeweller involved in a massive bank fraud case, was arrested in Belgium.
-His extradition to India is contested on health grounds.
-Choksi and Nirav Modi face charges related to fraudulent transactions causing significant losses to Punjab National Bank, but both deny any wrongdoing.
+Mehul Choksi, involved in India's largest bank fraud, has been arrested in Belgium.
+Despite extradition requests, Choksi is likely to contest on medical grounds.
+The case ties back to alleged fraudulent activities causing massive losses to Punjab National Bank and involves other figures like Nirav Modi.

-Mehul Choksi, the fugitive jeweller involved in a major bank fraud scandal in India, has been apprehended in Belgium, according to sources within India's Enforcement Directorate.

-Choksi's extradition to India has been requested by the Indian government, although he is anticipated to contest this on the grounds of medical issues, a source revealed.
-In 2018, Punjab National Bank (PNB), India's second-largest state-run bank by assets, disclosed what it described as a fraudulent scheme amounting to $1.8 billion at one of its branches in Mumbai.

 (With inputs from agencies.)